brewlabshq/validator-jumpstart/README.md

 Note: RPC port remains closed, only SSH and gossip ports are opened.

 For new machines with UFW disabled:
-1. Add OpenSSH first to prevent lockout if you don't have password access
+1. Add OpenSSH first to prevent lockout if you don't have password access: ```sudo ufw allow OpenSSH```
 2. Open required ports:
 ```bash
 sudo ufw allow 8000:8020/tcp